CyberFlameGO/svnpython/Doc/library/stdtypes.rst

    slice notation.

+..
+XXX what about str.decode???
 .. method:: str.decode([encoding[, errors]])

-   Decodes the string using the codec registered for *encoding*. *encoding* defaults to the default string encoding.  *errors* may be given to set a different error handling scheme.
+   Decode the string using the codec registered for *encoding*. *encoding* defaults to the default string encoding.  *errors* may be given to set a different error handling scheme.
 The default is ``'strict'``, meaning that encoding errors raise :exc:`UnicodeError`.
 Other possible values are